nalivayev/florentine_abbot/README.md

 `{digitization_year:8:>:0}`

-List of templates that can be used in main section run_vuescan_workflow.ini:
+List of templates that can be used in *.ini files:

 user_name - operating system user name

-List of templates that can be used in main section workflow.ini:

 digitization_year - year of digitization extracted from EXIF
 digitization_month - month of digitization extracted from EXIF
 digitization_day - day of digitization extracted from EXIF